Are you considering a tankless water heater? You’ve come to the right place! Tankless water heaters have a ton of benefits over traditional units.

 The unit is designed so that it can be mounted up on the wall if desired, taking up less floor space.

-One nice feature is the remote control, which can make heat regulation easier for the user, especially if the unit is hidden away out of sight.
+One nice feature is the remote control through the Control-R app, which can make heat regulation easier for the user, especially if the unit is hidden away out of sight.
+Also comes standard with leak detection and temperature lock features to avoid surprises when you use it.

 As with all gas units, installation will be a little trickier than with an electric unit.